usnistgov/dioptra/dev-kb/local-setup/README.md

 **Note:** The key names are **case-sensitive**.

-**Note:** The configuration file currently has the following four configuration parameter names:
+**Note:** The configuration file currently has the following configuration parameter names:

 -   DIOPTRA_GIT_BRANCH
 -   DIOPTRA_DEPLOY_DIR
 -   DIOPTRA_CODE_DIR
+-   DIOPTRA_WORKER_LIB
 -   DIOPTRA_CONFIG_INFO [OPTIONAL]
 -   DIOPTRA_ENV_NAME [OPTIONAL]

-See the [example]#a-configuration-file) above for usage.
+See the [example](#a-configuration-file) above for usage.
 DIOPTRA_CONFIG_NAME is optional and will be composed (in case it is not provided) by the script using the mandatory keys.

 **Note:** If you want to change the names of the config variables, then the script logic must be augmented to accommodate the changes.
 The names from within the config file are **mapped to the environment variables** and **do not directly become environment variables**.
 Case-insensitive configuration names are a nice-to-have feature.